Perocleaz/pdsnd_github/README.md

 **washington.csv** contains the rental data for Washington, DC, USA.

 # Credits
-Udacity Programming for Data Science with Python project submission.
+This is a project submission for Udacity Programming for Data Science with Python course for the Introduction to Version Control module.